Earning the doctorate degree PhD, MD/PhD or DMD/PhD

 Tel.: +49 3834 420 1116

-Submitted documents and the recommendation of the International Office are sent back to us and will remain in your doctoral file.
+Submitted documents and the International Office's recommendation of the International Office are sent directly to the Dean's office and will remain in your doctoral file.

-Admission to the doctoral procedure must be requested before starting research work.
-Please hand in the following documents by post (Dekanat UMG, Fleischmannstr.
-8) as well as by e-mail (mathilda.guerinmed.uni-greifswaldde):
+Admission to the doctoral procedure must be requested before starting the research and curriculum.
+Please send the following documents by post (Dekanat, Fleischmannstr.
+8, 17489 Greifswald) and by e-mail in one pdf-file to mathilda.guerinmed.uni-greifswaldde:

 - Request for Admission to the Doctoral Procedure PhD, MD/PhD or DMD/PhD